 Business executives found, as a result of the campaign, that Facebook advertising was three times more cost-effective than TV advertising; this certainly shows Facebook is very good for business in 2018.

 For businesses using Facebook as a marketing tool in 2018, further benefits of the social media platform can be seen through the creation of a user-friendly Facebook page that can raise brand awareness and attract customers.
-Information on the company, the description of the service or product, and the provision of contact details will allow for businesses to gain a following and help to build trust with these followers.
+Information the company, the description of the service or product, and the provision of contact details will allow businesses to gain a following and help to build trust with these followers.
 Connecting with people and potential customers has never been easier for businesses in 2018; the user can share pictures, videos and links onto their page.
 This allows for others to see the service or product easily, as well as increase traffic generation to a website, helping to potentially create sales leads.

 But, perhaps one of the biggest benefits of Facebook as a marketing tool for businesses, is targeted advertising.
-For businesses, pay-per-click avertising through Facebook can be used to generate traffic.
-By spending additional money, however, businesses can gain access to and use the information on their followers’ pages.
+For businesses, pay-per-click advertising through Facebook can be used to generate traffic.
+By spending additional money, however, businesses can gain access to and use the information their followers’ pages.
 This can then be utilised to help target those who are of a similar demographic to existing followers, and therefore most likely to use a business’ product or service.
 Information including age, sex, location, education, employment status, marital status and interests can be filtered to allow businesses to tailor an advert to a specific demographic.
-For businesses who know their audience and aim to target their marketing strategy for that audience, they are able to create experiences especially tailored for their interests.
+For businesses who know their audience and aim to target their marketing strategy for that audience, they are able to create experiences specially tailored to their interests.

 Red Bull is a prime example of a B2C company that has utilised their Facebook marketing campaign in 2018 to appeal specifically to their target audience.
 In tone with the brand image the company is trying to create, the Red Bull Facebook page posts unique content based around sporting events and an active lifestyle and regularly advertises their custom app, primarily for people involved in sports and high-impact competitions.
 The ROI potential of targeted advertising for business is certainly a worthy investment in 2018.

-Drawbacks of Facebook for business in 2018
+Drawbacks of Facebook advertising

 There are some drawbacks for businesses using the social media platform in 2018 too.
 The very nature of Facebook’s communication platform means customers can publicly voice their complaints, which could, in turn, have a negative impact on sales leads.